MicrosoftLearning/AZ500-AzureSecurityTechnologies/Instructions/Labs/LAB_04_MFAConditionalAccessandAADIdentityProtection.md

 In this exercise, you will complete the following tasks:

-- Task 1: Create a new Azure AD tenant.
+- Task 1: Create a new Microsoft Entra ID tenant.
-- Task 2: Activate Azure AD Premium P2 trial.
+- Task 2: Activate Microsoft Entra ID Premium P2 trial.
-- Task 3: Create Azure AD users and groups.
+- Task 3: Create Microsoft Entra ID users and groups.
-- Task 4: Assign Azure AD Premium P2 licenses to Azure AD users.
+- Task 4: Assign Microsoft Entra ID Premium P2 licenses to Microsoft Entra ID users.
 - Task 5: Configure Azure MFA settings.
 - Task 6: Validate MFA configuration

-#### Task 1: Create a new Azure AD tenant
+#### Task 1: Create a new Microsoft Entra ID tenant

-In this task, you will create a new Azure AD tenant.
+In this task, you will create a new Microsoft Entra ID tenant.

-1. In the Azure portal, in the **Search resources, services, and docs** text box at the top of the Azure portal page, type **Azure Active Directory** and press the **Enter** key.
+1. In the Azure portal, in the **Search resources, services, and docs** text box at the top of the Azure portal page, type **Microsoft Entra ID** and press the **Enter** key.

-2. On the blade displaying **Overview** of your current Azure AD tenant, click **Manage tenants**, and then on the next screen, click **+ Create**.
+2. On the blade displaying **Overview** of your current Microsoft Entra ID tenant, click **Manage tenants**, and then on the next screen, click **+ Create**.

-3. On the **Basics** tab of the **Create a tenant** blade, ensure that the option **Azure Active Directory** is selected and click **Next: Configuration >**.
+3. On the **Basics** tab of the **Create a tenant** blade, ensure that the option **Microsoft Entra ID** is selected and click **Next: Configuration >**.

 4. On the **Configuration** tab of the **Create a tenant** blade, specify the following settings: